ifm/documentation/O3R/Parameters/parameters.md

 As such, it is common that all targets of a scene cannot be properly exposed with a single exposure time.
 To reduce noise and the number of overexposed/underexposed pixels, we use three exposures for each frame.
 The “experimental_high” mode provides two settable exposure times (`expLong` and `expShort`) plus a third *static* exposure (set at 30 µs) designed to help detect highly reflective targets in the very near range (~1 m).
 Note that using a small ratio of exposure times helps reduce noise in transitions regions (where neighboring pixels use different exposure times).

-> Note: You can find which exposure time is used for each pixel by analyzing the confidence image as detailed [here](confidenceImage.md).
+> Note: You can find which exposure time is used for each pixel by analyzing the confidence image as detailed [here *coming soon*](confidenceImage.md).

 ### Offset
 |Variable name|Short description|Min/max values|